MISS EMILY D.

 Toddler Directress | West Campus

-Miss Lisa is entering her fourth year as the Toddler Directress on MSYC’s West campus.
+Miss Lisa is entering her fifth year as the Toddler Directress on MSYC’s West campus.
 Her journey with the Montessori School for Young Children began as a parent, with her son Sam and daughter Eva starting in Miss Suzanne’s class before progressing to Miss Christie’s preschool class.
+She has now been a member of the MSYC staff for 12 years, having served in a variety of roles including substitute teacher and assistant before becoming a lead teacher.
 Married to her husband Chad for 17 years, Miss Lisa is proud of her family’s deep connection to the MSYC community.

 She holds a BA in English and Philosophy from the University of Nebraska-Lincoln.
 After spending several years as a stay-at-home mom, Miss Lisa joined MSYC as a substitute teacher, then worked as an assistant before pursuing certification to become a lead teacher.